equinor/ecalc/docs/docs/about/modelling/setup/models/compressor_modelling/compressor_models_types/variable_speed_compressor_train_model_with_multiple_streams_and_pressures.md

 - `PRESSURE_DROP_AHEAD_OF_STAGE` is optional, but if defined it will reduce the inlet pressure of that particular stage by a fixed value.
 As of now, only a single value is supported - i.e. a time series cannot be used here.

 - `CONTROL_MARGIN` is a surge control margin, see [Surge control margin for variable speed compressor chart](/about/modelling/setup/models/compressor_modelling/compressor_charts/index.md).
+This keyword is required for each stage.

 - `CONTROL_MARGIN_UNIT` is the unit of the surge control margin.
+This keyword is required for each stage.

 ### INTERSTAGE_PRESSURE_CONTROL